Erased, But Not Forgotten: Erased Rectified Flow Transformers Still Remain Unsafe Under Concept Attack: Method

 Together, these three objectives form a unified and principled framework for concept attack.
-The \emph{attention reactivation loss} revives suppressed attention signals, the \emph{attack-guided velocity loss} amplifies flow matching dynamics to reinforce the concept, and the \emph{LoRA consistency loss} preserves style fidelity while shielding unrelated content.
-By balancing precision, stability, and stealth, our method achieves robust and targeted reactivation of erased concepts in Flux.
+The \emph{attention reactivation loss} revives suppressed attention signals, the \emph{attack-guided velocity loss} strengthens flow matching trajectory to reinforce the concept, and the \emph{LoRA consistency loss} preserves style fidelity and protects unrelated content.
+By balancing precision, stability, and stealth, our method achieves robust and targeted reactivation of erased concepts.